strimzi/strimzi.github.io/_posts/2020-11-10-dynamically-changeable-logging.md

 $ kubectl  exec <kafka-cluster-name>-kafka-0 -- bin/kafka-configs.sh --bootstrap-server <kafka-cluster-name>-kafka-bootstrap:9092 --entity-type broker-loggers --entity-name 0 --describe
 ```

-You may wonder what value you should pass to `--entity-name`.
+You may wonder what value you should pass to `--entity-name`?
-It should be the name of the Kafka broker what can be found in the broker configuration as `broker.id` property.
+It should be the name of the Kafka broker that can be found in the broker configuration as the `broker.id` property.
-In Strimzi, broker has name related to the name of pod where is it running.
+In Strimzi, a broker has a name related to the name of pod where is it running.
 So <kafka-cluster-name>-kafka-0 should have name '0', <kafka-cluster-name>-kafka-1 will be '1', etc.

-For Kafka Connect you can get loggers information by accessing Connect API service:
+For Kafka Connect, you can get loggers information by accessing Connect API service:

 ```
 $ kubectl exec -ti <kafka-connect-pod-name> -- curl http://localhost:8083/admin/loggers